All Episodes

 The CDC director actually said that the vaccine no longer prevents people from getting COVID-19.

-Oh, anyway, we have a uh reporter for the New York Times reporting on Obama's 60th birthday party at Martha's Vineyard.
+Oh, anyway, we have a reporter for the New York Times reporting on Obama's 60th birthday party at Martha's Vineyard.

 Here's that report.

-All the guests had to submit negative COVID tests to a COVID coordinator.
+All the guests had to submit negative COVID tests to a COVID coordinator and were encouraged to be vaccinated.

 They were not required to be vaccinated.

-Um, but most of this crowd is assumed to be vaccinated.
+But most of this crowd is assumed to be vaccinated.

 So they're following off CDC precautions.

-Um feeling on the island, I heard mixed things from people I interviewed.
+The feeling on the island, I heard mixed things from people I interviewed.

-Um other people said, you know, this is really being overblown.
+Other people said, you know, this is really being overblown.

 They're following all the safety precautions.